-Although sarcoidosis usually develops in the lungs and lymph nodes, any organ in the body can be affected.
-This causes the condition to have a wide range of symptoms, depending on the organs it affects and the length of time it affects them.
+The disorder usually develops in the lungs and lymph nodes, but any organ can be affected.
+Consequently, it can have a wide range of symptoms, depending on the organs affected and length of time they’ve been affected.

-In most cases, however, the condition is temporary and will disappear on its own, but sometimes it can become more long-term.
+In most cases, sarcoidosis is temporary and will disappear on its own, but sometimes it can become more long-term.
 In these cases, serious and permanent damage to organs can occur.

-Sarcoidosis usually begins with a triggering event.
-This may be an allergic reaction or a reaction to an infection, but the exact causes are unknown.
+Sarcoidosis usually begins with a triggering event, like an allergic reaction or an infection, which sets the over-active immune response into motion.

 Exposure to a variety of different environmental factors, including wood stoves, soil, tree pollen, insecticides, and nanoparticles, has been tied to an increased risk of developing sarcoidosis.
 People exposed to debris when the U.S. World Trade Center collapsed have also been reported to be at increased risk of sarcoidosis.